andrebriggs/fence/FORK-README.md

 # The Approach
 * Follows the same pattern for S3 and GCP storage support.
   * Effectively a switch statement based on the URL
-  * Use cloud platform specific code to generate a pre-signed URL
+  * Use cloud platform specific code to generate a pre-signed URL on download

 # Known Issues